 Trench mouth is an oral infection that causes swelling, inflammation, and ulcers in the gums.
 Painful, bleeding gums also characterize the condition.

-The term trench mouth originates back to World War I. During this period, it was common for soldiers to experience severe gum issues because they didn’t have access to dental care during battle.
+The term trench mouth originates back to World War I. It was common for soldiers to experience severe gum issues during this period because they didn’t have access to dental care during battle.

 While anyone can develop a trench mouth, it is most common in teenagers and younger adults.
 Trench mouth is a severe condition; however, it is rare.
 It is most likely to occur in people living in underdeveloped countries and areas with poor nutrition and living conditions.